Transposition of the great arteries

 - Pulse oximetry (to check blood oxygen level)

+The initial step in treatment is to allow oxygen-rich blood to mix with poorly oxygenated blood.
 The baby will immediately receive a medicine called prostaglandin through an IV (intravenous line).
-This medicine helps keep a blood vessel called the ductus arteriosus open, allowing some mixing of the 2 blood circulations.
+This medicine helps keep a blood vessel called the ductus arteriosus open, allowing some mixing of the two blood circulations.
+In some cases, an opening between the right and left atrium can be created with procedure using a balloon catheter.
+This allows blood to mix.
+This procedure is known as balloon atrial septostomy.

 The child's symptoms will improve after surgery to correct the defect.
 Most infants who undergo arterial switch do not have symptoms after surgery and live normal lives.
 If corrective surgery is not performed, the life expectancy is only months.